RP6502-OS

 int f_chdrive(const char *name)

 Change the current drive.
-Valid names are USB0:USB9: with shortcuts 0:9:.
+Valid names are MSC0:MSC9: with shortcuts 0:9:.
+Each USB device (LUN) mounts as one drive.

 Op code: